-These are some of the key findings contained in two new research projects published this month.
-The studies paint the most detailed picture to date of the challenges facing the bearded vulture, also known as the ‘bone breaker’ due to its habit of dropping bones from a height to feed off the marrow inside.
+These are some key findings in two new research projects published this month.
+The studies paint the most detailed picture of the challenges facing the bearded vulture, also known as the ‘bone breaker’ due to its habit of dropping bones from a height to feed off the marrow inside.

-Power line density and human settlement density were more than twice as high within abandoned vulture territories compared to occupied territories, the study found.
+The study found that power line density and human settlement density were more than twice as high within abandoned vulture territories compared to occupied territories.

 Results also suggested that food abundance may influence the bird’s overall distribution and that supplementary vulture feeding schemes may be beneficial.